tail-island/polyomino-enclosure/README.md

 # polyomino-enclosure

-A test environment for eclosing by polyomino puzzle.
+A test environment for "eclosing by polyominos" puzzle.

 ## Usage